-I recently shared my career transition story as I moved from VP of Sales into the Chief People Officer role at Emplify.
+I recently shared my career transition story as I moved from VP of Sales into the Chief People Officer role at 15five.
 As our company co-founder, I feel personally responsible for building the most highly-engaged team and world-class culture — not only for our team’s benefit but also to be the best possible example for our customers.

 I’ve already begun spending time in this new role learning from the best strategic people leaders in the business.
 Their insights combined with the employee engagement data from our own solution, my team and I will be developing a people operations laboratory of sorts.
-In this “lab environment,” we’ll build a best-in-class culture here at Emplify while innovating on old processes, trying new things, and creating proven best practices we can share with our customers and community of people leaders.
+In this “lab environment,” we’ll build a best-in-class culture here at 15five while innovating on old processes, trying new things, and creating proven best practices we can share with our customers and community of people leaders.

 My first experiment: Listening tours

 One of my first initiatives since taking on this new role has been to use deep listening to better understand pockets of disengagement in the company.
-I’ve been meeting with functional teams that scored lowest on the Emplify survey.
+I’ve been meeting with functional teams that scored lowest on the 15five survey.
 This means the team is either disengaged or at risk of becoming disengaged.
 I’m calling these meetings the “Listening Tour.”

 When disengagement happens it creates a wedge between leaders and team members.
 Without people feeling heard, that wedge continues to grow and can result in team dysfunction.
 Conversations that encourage earnest and respectful communication can unearth ideas and areas for improvement; those conversations also build the relationships that develop your culture.